moka-guys/guidance/docs/07_seglh-secrets.md

 ## root accounts

-All compute assets running Linux, must have a root account protected by the KingPM master password as well as the master public key.
+All compute assets running Linux, must have a root account protected by a master password and master public key.
 This allows the recovery of data from these machine in exceptional circumstances.
 Further, machines can be managed remotely using an automated provisioning tool such as **ansible**.